laneslexicon/lexicon/docs/lane/preface.md

 <a name="n11">11. </a> In the present work, whatever is given as on the authority of El-Leyth is from the 'Eyn; I believe, through the medium of the Tahdheeb of El-Azheree, except, perhaps, in a very few instances: and from the 'Eyn also is generally derived (probably in almost every instance) what is given as on the authority of El-Khaleel.

 <a name="n12">12. </a> I have the express authority of the Táj el-'Aroos (in art. خلك) for thus writing the name of this author.

+<a name="n13">13. </a> It is stated at the end of article وجد in the Táj el-'Aroos that the author of the Ḳámoos wrote at the end of the first volume of the second copy of that work made by his own hand, which volume ended with the article above mentioned, that he finished the transcription of that volume in Dhu-l-Ḥijjeh 768.